Juventus hit with 15-point penalty for false accounting

 Juventus has denied wrongdoing and was initially cleared by the sports court in April.
 But an appeal was made after the federation collected papers from the Turin prosecutors.

-Gianluca Ferrero was appointed Juventus’ new president on Wednesday, presiding over a smaller five-person board of directors.
-Also Wednesday, Agnelli announced that he was stepping down from all of his positions within the family businesses, including carmaker Stellantis, which controls FIAT, as well as the Exor holding company.

-Agnelli was also one of the architects of the failed European Super League project.

-The penalty comes 17 years after the ”Calciopoli” refereeing scandal that saw Juventus demoted to Serie B and stripped of two Serie A titles.
+The penalty comes 17 years after the “Calciopoli” refereeing scandal that saw Juventus, a record 36-time Italian champion, demoted to Serie B and stripped of two Serie A titles.

 Fines were requested for eight other clubs: Sampdoria, Pro Vercelli, Genoa, Parma, Pisa, Empoli, Pescara and Novara.
 But all eight other clubs were cleared.

 Juventus was already eliminated from the Champions League in a horrible start to this season, which also saw it win only two of its opening nine Serie A matches.
-The club had since bounced back to climb into the top four.
+But the club had bounced back to climb into the top four.

 Juventus could face further penalties from UEFA, which also opened an inquiry into the club’s finances after the Turin prosecutor’s office requested indictments for Agnelli and 10 other former board members as well as the club itself.